-- Authorised investments include listed equities, listed and unlisted global equity managed funds and exchange traded funds. - Where the asset sector holds direct listed equities, (other than exchange traded funds), no individual direct listed security will represent a weighting in the sector above the higher of 7.5%, or 5% more than its benchmark index weighting. - For the multi-sector funds, total foreign currency exposures are normally 50% hedged, but can be actively managed between 20% and 80%. - No limit on ex-ante tracking error, but ex-post tracking error is expected to be less than 5%.
+- Authorised investments include listed equities, listed and unlisted global equity managed funds and exchange traded funds. - Where the asset sector holds direct listed equities, (other than exchange traded funds), no individual direct listed security will represent a weighting in the sector above the higher of 7.5%, or 5% more than its benchmark index weighting. - Total foreign currency exposures, other than the Asset Class Funds and Default Saver Fund, are normally 50% hedged but can be actively managed between 20% and 80%.
+Asset Class Funds, in developed markets, are targeted to be 50% hedged but can be actively managed between 25% and 100% or, in emerging markets, are normally unhedged.
+The Default Saver Fund will normally hedge 50% of foreign currency exposure but may vary this from 30% to 70%. - No limit on ex-ante tracking error, but ex-post tracking error is expected to be less than 5%.
+The ex-post tracking error for the International Equities sector within the Default Saver Fund is expected to be less than 3% on average.